Ellipsis-Labs/cargo-hold/README.md

 - **Removes by crate:** All related files (rlib, rmeta, fingerprint) together
 - **Always preserves:** Binaries, Cargo.toml, lock files, and recent artifacts
-- **Preserves previous build artifacts:** Artifacts from the most recent build are never deleted, ensuring optimal cache hit rates in CI
+- **Preserves artifacts newer than the previous GC run:** Recent artifacts are never deleted, ensuring optimal cache hit rates in CI
 - **Deterministic:** Artifacts are processed oldest-first for predictable results

 **Cache-aware cleanup:**

-cargo-hold tracks the timestamp of the previous build and ensures those artifacts are preserved during garbage collection.
+cargo-hold tracks the timestamp of the previous GC run and ensures artifacts newer than that point are preserved during garbage collection.
 This prevents the common CI problem where freshly built artifacts are immediately deleted because the cache exceeds size limits, which would force unnecessary rebuilds on the next run.

-- The `stow` command records the maximum timestamp from the current build
+- The `heave` command records the time it runs GC
-- The `heave` command uses this timestamp to protect artifacts from the previous build
+- The next `heave` command uses that timestamp to protect newer artifacts
 - Even if your cache exceeds the configured size limit after a build, the most recent artifacts remain safe
 - This significantly improves cache effectiveness in CI environments